romanbean/CrashErrorAnalysisTool/README.md

 # Crash & Error Analysis Tool

-A lightweight Python CLI tool for analyzing program crash output and extracting meaningful error information from logs and Python tracebacks
+A lightweight Python CLI tool for analyzing program crash output and extracting meaningful error information from logs and Python tracebacks.

 ---